Productive Position in the Batters Box

 Concept 4 for Improving Position in the Batters Box

-Swing ownership is the most crucial concept in this post.
+Swing ownership is a crucial concept.
 Ask the young hitter to check their positioning, on their own, and don’t be hurried.

 Correcting and coaching themselves makes their parents proud, their coach thinks it is incredible, and teammates are impressed with how the young hitter gets themselves ready to hit.

 Concept 5 for Improving Position in the Batters Box